Our Services for Locating Missing Beneficiaries

 Known heirs do not incur any cost for research fees

-What is it? – This is our ability to locate missing beneficiaries who may be entitled to an estate.
-We locate beneficiaries to cases of testacy (with a will) and intestacy (without a will).
+What is it? – We locate beneficiaries to cases of testacy (with a will) and intestacy (without a will).
 Beneficiaries can be difficult to locate, they may have changed their name, changed address or even moved abroad.

 Why do we do it? – Because a solicitor HAS to legally be seen giving the beneficiaries of an estate their legal entitlement and in many cases the rightful heirs can not be found.